 - Children may be aware of any disturbing facts about their birthparents or their birth situation.

-- Possibility of feeling locked into continuing relationship with birthparents who are inadequately handling the separation process.
+- Possibility of feeling locked into a continuing relationship with birth parents who are inadequately handling the separation process.

 - Possible conflict over parenting responsibilities, particularly in cases of very young birthparents.

-- Fears about weakening the growing bonds between adoptive family and adopted children, particularly in case of children older than an infant.
+- Fears about weakening the growing bonds between the adoptive family and adopted children, particularly in the case of children older than an infant.

-Obviously, there is much exploration that needs to take place before a family can decide what options are best for them.
+Obviously, there is much exploration that needs to take place before an infertile couple or a family can decide what options are best for them.
 It is important to research and arrive at some base decisions before heading off in any direction, but being flexible and open to change is important, too.

 You May Be Unable to Truly Love An Adopted Child